kprocks86/rtCamp_shopApp_theme/README.md

 * it display right after the slider in home page
 * it is simple a box in which it display title , discription & button.

+**news category**
+* Latest news will be displayed along with user selected post.
+* You can add this widget in Wordpress Dashboard `Appearance > Widgets` and select "News widget" in the sidebar or footer section.
+**important links**
+* You can add this widget in Wordpress Dashboard `Appearance > Widgets` and select "Important Links" in the sidebar or footer section.
+* It will display important links in the footer or sidebar section.

+## Themepanel Page
+* From theme panel page, you can choose logo, add youtube videos links, facebook page username, twitter profile and sticky post.
 ## Screenshot

 1. Homepage.